mg-minsan/sayargyi/README.md

 ## Demo

-The app is a Streamlit chat UI.
+The app is a Streamlit chat UI, live at **https://sayargyi.space**.
 It shows the answer plus per-question stats (response time, tokens, cost) and lets you expand each answer to see the exact search calls the agent made.

 ![Streamlit app screenshot placeholder](docs/images/app-screenshot.png) *(Run the app locally and drop a screenshot here — see [`app.py`](app.py).
 Streamlit's